-1900 Brenda Road York, PA 17408 Dear Elementary Students, Parents and Guardians,
+1900 Brenda Road York, PA 17408 Dear Elementary Students, Parents, and Guardians,

 Welcome to West York!
 The purpose of the student handbook is to give students and their parents/guardians an understanding of the general expectations and guidelines for attending and receiving an education in our schools.
 In case of a conflict between a board policy and the provisions of this handbook, the policy most recently adopted by the board will prevail.
 If policy changes are enacted during the school year, the administration will communicate those changes to students, staff and parents/guardians.
+Some items in this handbook will not pertain to students attending our West York Cyber Academy but having one handbook will allow for smooth transitions between a cyber environment and "brick and mortar" school.